 Now if you are a business traveler...

-Here are some useful tips from a pro.
-Packets are the best.
+Here's where having friends at your salon is so helpful!
+Sample sizes are the best!
 Most salons, spas and beauty retailers have tons of free sample packets.
 Take advantage and don't be afraid to ask.
 For prolonged trips, I suggest mini sizes of products.
 Don't just decide the hotel shampoo is good enough, it is not.
 I also find using a familiar shampoo and conditioner while traveling makes you feel a little more in your element.

 Also, find your go-to tools!

 Whatever you have in your hair arsenal that provides the easiest, quickest and best styles for you.
 I advise using less product while traveling, and getting as many days as you can out of a style is ideal.
 When using product though, there are some great items to keep a vacation vibe going such as John Frieda's Beach Blonde Smooth Seas Detangling Conditioner that can rescue and detangle hair after a long beach day, giving your locks a soft, touchable texture (this works for brunettes too).
 When I check in to a hotel, I always set up a small vanity area, it makes getting ready so easy and it's easier to pack up at the end of the trip in an organized fashion.